Adventures in Iceland: Gay Pride, Glaciers & The Golden Circle

 If you are planning to be one of the estimated three million people taking part in this year’s WorldPride Madrid 2017, you probably have a plan for making the most of your time in the Spanish Capital.
 Parades, parties, clubs, restaurants, tapas bars, parks and museums… Madrid has it all no matter your travel style or budget.

 But one of the best things to do in Madrid during Pride is try authentic local Spanish food.
 Madrid is one of Spain’s most exciting cities for cuisine, and is chock full with incredible markets, tapas bars, wine bars and restaurants.
+Our friends from Devour Madrid Food Tours offer great tours and they know all the city’s foodie secrets.
 To make sure you get a true taste of the city, a food or tapas tour in Madrid is definitely the way to go.
 Here’s why!

 9 Amazing Reasons Why You Don’t Want to Miss Gay Pride in Barcelona